codesinger/shu/doc/shu-manual.md

-Remove "using namespace" directives from a C++ file, adding the appropriate namespace qualifier to all of the unqualified class names.  *class-list* is an a-list in which the car of each entry is a namespace and the cdr of each entry is a class name.
+Remove "using namespace" directives from a C++ file, adding the appropriate namespace qualifier to all of the unqualified class names.  *class-list* is an a-list in which the car of each entry is a namespace and the cdr of each entry is a list of class names.
 Here is an example of such an a-list:

 ```
      (list